How to download online videos and audio from over 700 sites

 Downloading a YouTube video is legal if you use it in accordance with its license.
 Many YouTube videos use the standard YouTube license, and some are licensed under Creative Commons, for example.
 You can check the video's license type on its YouTube page by clicking "Show More," then clicking the license name.

 For installation instructions, choose your operating system from the list below.

 - Open the project page at https://rg3.github.io/youtube-dl/, and click Download.

 - On the Download page, click the link for the Microsoft Visual C++ 2010 Redistributable Package (x86).
-You might already have this installed; these steps will check, and install it if necessary.
+You might already have this installed; these steps check and install it if necessary.

-- Clicking the link will take you to a page at Microsoft's website.
+- Clicking the link takes you to a page at Microsoft's website.
 Click Download to download vcredist_x86.exe.